Travel Guide Customize Your Trip

 How to Get to Janakpur?

 Janakpur is located in the Dhanusha district of the Janakpur zone.
-Janakpur is about 390 kilometers away from Kathmandu, which takes about 10 hours of drive.
-The ride from Kathmandu to Janakpur is amazing with mesmerizing views of the landscapes.
-If you are not comfortable taking the ride then you can reach Janakpur from Kathmandu by flight of 20-30 minutes.
+Janakpur is about 390 kilometers from Kathmandu, which takes about 10 hours to drive.
+The ride from Kathmandu to Janakpur was terrific, with mesmerizing views of the landscapes.
+If you are uncomfortable taking the ride, you can reach Janakpur from Kathmandu by flight of 20-30 minutes.

 History of Janaki Mandir

 According to the holy Ramayana, King Janak named Mithila kingdom his name.
-Once in his kingdom, a man found a baby girl in the field ad reported it to the king.
-King Janak adopted the girl named her Sita and raised her.
-He loved her so many people started calling her Janaki as she was much closed to the heart of king Janak.
-When Sita turned 16, king Janak decided to marry her so he announced a Swyambar.
+Once in his kingdom, a man found a baby girl in the field and reported it to the king.
+King Janak adopted a girl named Sita and raised her.
+He loved her, so many people started calling her Janaki as she was close to King Janak’s heart.
+When Sita turned 16, King Janak decided to marry her and announced a Swyambar.

-King Janak also said that whoever will be able to string the bow of Shiva (which was impossible to string) would marry her.
-Several kings tried but could not string the bow but the prince of Ayodhya lord Ram was successful.
-He strings the bow he married to Sita.
-Therefore, to remember the holy relation of Lord Ram and Goddess Sita Janakpur Dham is on the place where Sita was born.
+King Janak also said that whoever could string the bow of Shiva (which was impossible to string) would marry her.
+Several kings tried but could not string the bow, but the prince of Ayodhya, lord Ram, was successful.
+He strings the bow he matched to Sita.
+Therefore, to remember the holy relation of Lord Ram and Goddess Sita Janakpur, Dham is where Sita was born.

 People of Janakpur

 Janakpur is filled with a wide range of people of different ethnic groups and cultural groups.
-Kayastha, Yadavs, Tharu, Teli, Brahmins, Chhetris, Musahar, and Rajput are the major people living in the Janakpur area.
+Kayastha, Yadavs, Tharu, Teli, Brahmins, Chhetris, Musahar, and Rajputs live in the Janakpur area.
 People say that Janakpur is the center of Mithila culture.
-Almost all people follow Mithila culture that is why Maithili art is famous in entire Nepal.
-People of Janakpur value and respect their culture very much.
+Almost everyone follows Mithila culture, which is why Maithili art is famous in Nepal.
+The people of Janakpur value and respect their culture very much.

 • Vivaha Mandap

-There is the status of the people who were present in the marriage in the center of the Manda.
-On the side, there is the statue of the parents of Ram and Sita.
+The status of the people present in the marriage is in the center of the Manda.
+On the side is the statue of the parents of Ram and Sita.
 On the other side, there is the status of the pedestal.
-In the middle stage, there is the statue of ram and Sita getting married.
+In the middle stage is the statue of Ram and Sita getting married.
 People have covered these statues with beautiful clothes.
 Watching these idols in Vivaha Mandap will give you the sense of an ancient royal wedding.
 Devotees come here to worship the couple and offer their prayers.

 • Gangasagar

-Ganga Sagar is a famous and holy pond, which is situated near ram Mandir.
-People of Janakpur consider this lake very scary.
-This lake is very important in Janakpur along with Dhanush Sagar.
+Ganga Sagar is a famous and holy pond, which is situated near Ram Mandir.
+The people of Janakpur consider this lake very scary.
+This lake is significant in Janakpur, along with Dhanush Sagar.
 Gangasagar pond looks magical at night time.
 People visit Gangasagar during the chat festival.
-You can enjoy this lake with the brilliant boat ride.
-Near this pond, their 70-year-old library where locals come to read the newspaper and enjoy the silence of the lake.
+You can enjoy this lake with a brilliant boat ride.
+Near this pond is their 70-year-old library, where locals come to read the newspaper and enjoy the silence of the lake.

 • Swargdwar

 Swarga Dwar is a beautiful place on the west bank of Gangasagar.
-In the Nepali language, “Swarga” means heaven, and “Dwar” means gate.
+In Nepali, “Swarga” means heaven, and “Dwar” means gate.
 Therefore, the people of Janakpur valley consider this place as the way to a haven for the dead people.
-For this Swargdwar used to be a cemetery but now has changed to a park with beautiful flowers.
+Swargdwa used to be a cemetery but now has chas to a park with beautiful flowers.

 • Dhanush Dham

 Dhanush Dham is another incredible place in Janakpur.
-This is the place where lord ram picked and broke the “Shiva Dhanush”.
-The pieces of that bow are in the magical form in the ground.
-The locals say that the stain of the broken Dhanush has been increasing with time.
-There is the old dree inside the temple.
+This is where lord ram picked and broke the “Shiva Dhanush.”
+The pieces of that bow are in the magical form of the ground.
+The locals say that the stains of the broken Dhanush have been increasing with time.
+There is the old dree inside the Temple.
 Local people of Janakpur believe that the tree is years old.
 Dhanush Dham is 18 km away from Janakpur.
 It takes an hour to reach here from the main Janaki Mandir.

 Interested to Travel in Nepal?
 Make Free Inquiry !